The Anal Health & Comfort Guide

 It’s about safety, comfort, and confidence in your own body.

-You’re not getting vague tips or internet myths — you’re getting a structured walkthrough of how anal sex actually works from a medical perspective.
+You’re not getting vague tips or internet myths — you’re getting a clear, step-by-step walkthrough of how anal sex actually works from a medical perspective.

 1. Anatomy of Pleasure & Pain